 The unusual name raises even more questions, though it might refer to 1800s Indian merchant ships, or "country ships," commandeered by sea captains who were often referred to as "country captains."
 There is some documentation of a spicy chicken and curry concoction that was a staple on these trade ships - perhaps a direct reference to the origins of the dish.

-Country Captain isn’t a traditional chicken curry, though; think of it as an Americanized version.
-While it can be found in US cookbooks dating back to the 19th century, South Carolinians today largely base their recipes on one appearing in a 1950s Charleston Junior League receipt book.
+Country Captain isn't a traditional chicken curry, though; think of it as an Americanized version.
+While it can be found in US cookbooks dating back to the 19th century, South Carolinians today largely base their recipes on one appearing in a 1950s Charleston Junior League recipe book.
 Variations cropped up in the ensuing decades, some of which were deemed delicious enough to earn a page or two in other cookbooks.

 The basics in each recipe are pretty much the same: Chicken pieces are fried in bacon drippings or butter, and then baked in a casserole dish with a seasoned mixture of tomatoes, onions, celery and green peppers.
 Thyme and bay leaf are commonly used in addition to the obligatory curry powder, which can either be store-bought or put together using ingredients from your spice cupboard.
 Some cooks add currants to the pre-baked dish and others serve them on the side along with toasted almonds, yogurt, parsley, chutney, chopped bacon and other toppings.
 In every instance, the finished product is served atop a bed of rice, with Carolina Gold being the preferred variety for its aromatic qualities.